Today’s topic is all about the Bechdel Test and why you might want to think about when you’re writing your novel.

 Ari, have you been guilty of this?

 Oh yes.
-I’ve looked back over older stories and seen I was pretty guilty of having female characters that never spoke to each other.
-Eeessssh, looking back at these stories to see that I did that was a bit cringey.
+I’ve looked back over older stories and found I was pretty guilty of having female characters that never spoke to each other.
+Eeessssh, looking back at these stories to see that I did that was a bit cringy.

 I have written female characters that are submissive, male-dependent, shallow…to name a few of their shitty characteristics (don’t get me wrong, there are some ladies out there who fit that bill… but then there are some men who fit that too!)

 And before I get pounced on, writing a character like that on purpose with a strong backstory to explain or with a plot that will turn this submissive, weak and indecisive woman into something better – is fine.